nkal22/ncaa_hoops_pbp/README.md

 Inside the `scripts` folder, the file called `pbp_script.py` contains all of the functions needed to grab the play-by-play data, and save it to a .csv file.

-To call the file, switch into the root directory and run the following prompt from the command line:
+To call the file, switch into the `ncaa_hoops_pbp` directory and run the following prompt from the command line:

 `python scripts/pbp_script.py`